COURSE PAR 70 YARDAGE 7014 COURSE RATING 74.4 SLOPE RATING 129 PCC 0

-At almost 7000 yards it is sure to provide a stern test for those trying to reach The 149th Open at Royal St George's, as it hosts a Regional Qualifying event for the third straight year.
+At almost 7000 yards it is sure to provide a stern test for those trying to reach The 150th Open at St Andrews, as it again hosts a Regional Qualifying event after doing so in 2018 and 2019.

-The expansion of Derby during the 1930's led to the closure, in 1938, of the Markeaton Golf Club when the area was earmarked for development.
+The expansion of Derby during the 1930s led to the closure, in 1938, of the Markeaton Golf Club when the area was earmarked for development.
 The Markeaton Golf Club had been formed in 1895 and was one of the founding clubs of the Derbyshire Union in 1913.
-It was located on Kedleston Road on land, which is now occupied by the University of Derby.
+It was located on Kedleston Road on land that is now occupied by the University of Derby.

 When closure was imminent the club commissioned the respected course architect, and five-time Open Champion, James Braid, to design a course over mature parkland in the grounds of Kedleston Hall.